TedMcManus/Grid_Synth/README.md

 (rounding down in the case of an even-length list).
 In 24-TET, this gives us {4,3}.
 Finally, we have the "chordal" heuristic which picks the largest numbers from each array
 (8 and 9 in 24-TET).

+In the case that our number can be factored into 3 distinct primes, we use the "meta-heuristic" to pick which factors to consider.
+The easiest example is N=30 (30=2X3X5).
+The process is like this: 30->{2,3,5}->{2,3,5}->{{2,4,8},{3,6,9},{5}}.
+At this point, we use the meta-heuristic to choose which of these arrays to pass to the heuristic.
+This process works pretty similarly, returning either the 2 smallest factors, the 2 largest factors, or the smallest and largest factors.

 ## Functionality (How the sound gets to you)